-NAPO Position: NAPO will continue to actively work on improvements to the PSOB Program to ensure that survivors of law enforcement officers killed in the line of duty and officers catastrophically injured in the line of duty are provided every available resource and benefit.
+NAPO Position: NAPO is actively working to improve the PSOB Program to ensure that survivors of law enforcement officers killed in the line of duty and officers catastrophically injured in the line of duty are provided every available resource and benefit.

-NAPO also supports efforts to ensure that survivors of an officer whose death was the result of Post Traumatic Stress Disorder (PTSD), including suicide, receive PSOB death benefits.
+NAPO also supports efforts to ensure that survivors of an officer whose death was the result of Post Traumatic Stress Disorder (PTSD), including suicide, receive PSOB death benefits, and worked to introduce the Public Safety Officer Support Act.